If you’re reading this – you probably have an online quiz or two on your site.

 - CSS: Does your quiz maker give you access to the quiz CSS?
 Customize the buttons, borders and other quiz elements – so that your test feels a seamless, natural part of your site.

-Check out how Choice Hotels used CSS with their “What kind of travel boss are you?” test – beautiful, right?
+Check out how Choice Hotels used Riddle’s CSS editor for their “What kind of travel boss are you?” personality test.
+Looks beautiful, right?

 #9: Mix things up – try different quiz types

 As we’ve mentioned, quizzes are powerful – and effective.
 But just like so many things (sigh – like coffee), it’s possible to go overboard with quizzes.